Governing Board of the American Institute of Physics

 |Optical Society of America||R. C. Gibbs||1946|

 |Paul E. Klopsteg||1948|

 III.
-The minutes of the meeting of March 10, 1944 and April 14, 1944 were presented and on motion ti was voted to approve them as presented.
+The minutes of the meetings of March 10, 1944 and April 14, 1944 were presented and on motion it was voted to approve them as presented.

 IV.
 Report of the Chairman.